Michedev/DDPMs-Pytorch/readme.md

 Finally train with the following command

-    anaconda-project run train dataset=my-dataset
+    Conda-project run train dataset=my-dataset

-### Anaconda-project
+### Conda-project
 #### mac-os lock file

-1. Remove cudatoolkit from _anaconda-project.yml_ file at the bottom of the file, under `env_specs -> default -> packages`
+1. Remove cudatoolkit from _conda-project.yml_ file at the bottom of the file, under `env_specs -> default -> packages`
 2. De-comment `- osx-64`  under `env_specs -> default -> platforms`
-3. Delete _anaconda-project-lock.yml_ file
+3. Delete _conda-project-lock.yml_ file
-4. Run `anaconda-project prepare` to generate the new lock file
+4. Run `conda-project prepare` to generate the new lock file

 ## CPU-only environment

-To have an alternative a PyTorch CPU-only environment, de-comment the following lines at the bottom of _anaconda-project.yml_ under `env_specs`
+To have an alternative a PyTorch CPU-only environment, de-comment the following lines at the bottom of _conda-project.yml_ under `env_specs`

     #  pytorch-cpu: